t1agob/Drupal-7.1-with-PHP-7-as-an-Azure-App-Service/README.md

-# Running a Customer Docker Container in an Azure App Service (aka web app or website)
+# Running a Custom Docker Container in an Azure App Service
->This tutorial deploys Drupal 7.
-However, the steps and pricipals can be applied to other customer containers too.
+>This tutorial deploys Drupal 7.61 with PHP 7.
+However, the steps and principals can be applied to other customer containers too.
 ## Prerequisites (required)
 1. Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your local machine.
 2. Install [Docker CE](https://docs.docker.com/install/) on your local machine.